albertoadami/aws-certified-developer-notes/NOTES.md

 ***Code Pipeline*** is a continuos delivery service that can model, visualize your software release process.
 You can define a set of steps before new changes are released.
 Using Code Pipeline you can define multiple ***Stages***: build stage and deployment for example. ***Transitions*** are the processes from one stage to another inside a pipeline.
 The stages contains one or more ***actions***.

 ***Code Star*** is an AWS service for creating, managing and working with AWS projects.
-It helps you to manager users and the access they require to interact with AWS services.
+It helps you to manage users and the access they require to interact with AWS services.